 The consolidated statements of operations include excess of revenues over expenses as the performance indicator.
-Changes in net assets without donor restrictions which are excluded from excess of revenues over expenses, consistent with industry practice, include changes in net unrealized (loss) gain on other than trading securities, net assets released from capital restrictions, government grants used for capital purchases, adjustments to net assets without donor restrictions related to the Hospital's pension liability.
+Changes in net assets without donor restrictions which are excluded from excess of revenues over expenses, consistent with industry practice, include noncontrolling interest, changes in net unrealized loss in 2018, net assets released from capital restrictions, government grants used for capital purchases, adjustments to net assets without donor restrictions related to the Hospital's pension and post retirement liabilities.

 The Hospital differentiates its operating activities through the use of income from operations as an intermediate measure of operations.
-For the purposes of display, investment income, which management does not consider being a component of the Hospital's operating activities, changes in the value of swap agreements, and losses on refunding/redemption of debt are excluded from the income from operations and reported as nonoperating gains in the consolidated statements of operations.
+For the purposes of display, investment income, which management does not consider to be a component of the Hospital's operating activities, unrealized gains on equity securities in 2019, and changes in the value of swap agreements are excluded from the income from operations and reported as nonoperating gains (losses) and change in net unrealized gains in the consolidated statements of operations.